ryanpdwyer/react-eleventy/fys-23-01-ais.md

 **Log-in or write down your results to keep track of your score:** The most points after 10 minutes wins the right to skip a written reflection.

+# Generative AI

+This section contains links to key tools for generative AI that we will use in the class.
+Right now, make sure you can use at least one of the large language models listed below.

 ## Large language models: ChatGPT and company